 The verdict: Yes, if the weather conditions are favorable and not expected to rain.
 However, we can’t predict what Mother Nature will do.

 At the time, it was so wild.
 We hope that no one needs to experience the alternative route since it was quite dangerous.
 Who knows what the back-up plan was if someone fell off the mountain or injured themselves.
-Luckily you’ve purchased travel insurance ahead time!
+Luckily you’ve purchased travel insurance ahead of time!

-Once we arrived back in Ho Chi Minh City and rested for a few hours, we recollected our thoughts and thought that it was one of our top experiences in Vietnam.
+Once we arrived in Ho Chi Minh City and rested for a few hours, we recollected our thoughts and thought that it was one of our top experiences in Vietnam.

 What was supposed to have been a moderate Bidoup hike became a challenging hike to remember.
 The group of hikers built camaraderie to support and help each other out.
 We can’t forget about our awesome tour guides from Tổ Ong Adventure who helped us through the two days considering the circumstances.

-Thanks Vietnam Track for organizing the weekend at Bidoup National Park!
+Thanks, Vietnam Track for organizing the weekend at Bidoup National Park!